Gawdl3y/tyche-rs/README.md

 use tyche::dice::roller::FastRand as FastRandRoller;

-// Create a FastRand roller with the default thread-local fastrand::Rng let mut roller = FastRandRoller::default();
+// Create a FastRand roller with the default thread-local fastrand::Rng
+// This is only possible with the "std" feature enabled (which it is by default) let mut roller = FastRandRoller::default();

 // Create a FastRand roller with a custom-seeded fastrand::Rng